web3j/slice-action/README.md

+# Archive Notice

+> This project is no longer under active development and has been archived.
+The repository is kept for historical purposes and read-only access.
+No further updates or pull requests will be considered.

 # Slice Javascript action

 The `slice` method extracts parts of a string and returns the extracted parts in a new string.